-To help protect the health of our patients and employees, CaroMont Health
+To help protect the health of patients and employees, the following visitor

-Health and Temperature Screening: All individuals entering a CaroMont Health facility are required to answer
+Health Screening: All individuals entering a CaroMont Health facility are required to answer

 CaroMont Regional Medical Center